bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 ```
 ### {{JSONparseSafe}}

-Parse JSON or non-JSON data with JSONparseSafe.
+Parse data safely with JSONparseSafe.
+This helper is similar to the JSONparse helper but allows non-JSON data.

 #### Parameters